samiul008ghub/soc_setup/README.md

 ## Overview

-This script automates the setup of a comprehensive security monitoring environment, including a Security Information and Event Management (SIEM) system, Host-based Intrusion Detection System (HIDS), and Network-based Intrusion Detection System (NIDS) on a single machine.
+This script automates the setup of a comprehensive security monitoring environment, including a Security Information and Event Management (SIEM) system,Network-based Intrusion Detection System (NIDS) and Host-based Intrusion Detection System (HIDS) on a single machine.
 It streamlines the installation process, making it accessible to users with different levels of technical expertise.

 **Note:** This script is intended to install all the components on a single machine, meaning the same box will have the SIEM, NIDS, and HIDS core components.